zio/zio-quill/README.md

     }
   }

-db.run(people(Minor))
+db.run(people(Minor)) // SELECT p.id, p.name, p.age FROM Person p WHERE p.age < 18
-db.run(people(Senior))
+db.run(people(Senior)) // SELECT p.id, p.name, p.age FROM Person p WHERE p.age < 18
 ```

 # Extending quill #

 ## Infix ##

 Infix is a very flexible mechanism to use non-supported features without having to use plain SQL queries.
-It allows insertion of arbitrary sql.
+It allows insertion of arbitrary SQL.

 For instance, quill doesn't support the `FOR UPDATE` SQL feature.
 It can still be used through infix: